Sir Hyenatius' Fall From Grace

 "Well!
 SHE likes red, alright.
 And her parents probably liked to call her that.
 I mentioned it was her pet name, didn't I?"

 "No, you didnt."
+(She's sulking now)

 "It was.
 So LRRH..."